Walter Weldon

 Walter Weldon FRS FRSE (31 October 1832 – 20 September 1885) was a 19th-century English industrial chemist and journalist.
-He was President of the Society of Chemical Industry 1883/84.
+He was President of the Society of Chemical Industry from 1883-84.

 Life

 He was born in Loughborough on 31 October 1832, the son of Reuben Weldon and his wife, Esther Fowke.

 Weldon was brother to Ernest James Weldon, founder of Weldon & Wilkinson Ltd.

 In 1854 he began work as a journalist in London with The Dial (which was afterwards incorporated in The Morning Star), and in 1860 he started a monthly magazine, Weldon's Register of Facts and Occurrences relating to Literature, the Sciences and the Arts, which was later discontinued.
 In the 1860s he turned to industrial chemistry, described below.
 However, he is remembered for his pattern work.

 His publications in the late 1800s were through Weldon & Company, a pattern company who produced hundreds of patterns and projects for numerous types of Victorian needlework.
-Around 1888, the company began to publish a series of books entitled Weldon's Practical Needlework, each volume consisting of the various newsletters (one year of publications) bound together with a cloth cover and costing 2s.
+In about 1885, Weldon & Company started to publish monthly 14-page needlework newsletters, each covering one needlework technique.
+These were affordable, at 2 pence each.
+In 1888, the company began to collect these newsletters in groups of 12, publishing them a series of books entitled Weldon's Practical Needlework, each volume consisting of the various newsletters (one year of publications) bound together with a cloth cover and costing 2s.
 6d.

 Weldon's Ladies' Journal (1875–1954) supplied dressmaking patterns, and was a blueprint for subsequent 'home weeklies'.

 In 1877 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Alexander Crum Brown, Sir James Dewar, John Hutton Balfour and Sir Andrew Douglas Maclagan.
 In 1882 he was further elected a Fellow of the Royal Society of London.

 Weldon was interested in parapsychology, and was a spiritualist and a member of the Society for Psychical Research.

-He died at Rede Hall near Burstow in Surrey on 5 November 1914.